-What is clear from the experience of the past four years is that Pyongyang's stalling and the United States' refusing to negotiate bilaterally (even under the umbrella of the Six-Party Talks) provided time for Pyongyang to continue to pursue its nuclear program.
-It is now evident that North Korea actually had created a nuclear device.
+What is evident from the experience of the past seven years is that Pyongyang's stalling and the United States' refusal to negotiate bilaterally (even under the umbrella of the Six-Party Talks) provided time for Pyongyang to continue to pursue its nuclear program.
+Given North Korea's nuclear test in 2006, it is now obvious that the DPRK actually had created a nuclear device and may still have as many as five or six still in its arsenal.